AMSAT-NA/PacSatFSKBoard/docs/Design.md

   (even if it is powered down).
 It will be high if not present and low if present.

-- FAULTn\_N - This is used to tell if the other board has had a fault and is failing.
+- FAULTn - This is used to tell if the other board has had a fault and is failing.
 This board can take over processing at that point.

 - ACTIVEn\_N - Used to tell which board is active.
 The board that is